 The State of Retailing Online (SORO) 2016 report, a joint study by Forrester Research and Shop.org, found that less than 10 percent of retailers have a focused plan to invest in location technologies for 2016, a statistic that seems to scream emerging opportunity for online retailers looking for an edge in the market.

 Opt-in push notifications and GPS-enabled content, including store updates on things like sales and promotions, help retailers and stores leverage consumers’ increasing acceptance of using geo-location-based apps.
 In an article for Forbes, Michael Jones, senior vice president of retail and brand solutions at RetailMeNot, Inc., recommends giving customers control over these options in order to see increases in a company’s bottom line.
-Starbucks’ Mobile Order and Pay app, for example, uses geolocation technology to allow customers to place orders ahead of time, and more local restaurants (like this one down the street from my apartment in San Francisco) and chains are following suit.
+Starbucks’ Mobile Order and Pay app, for example, uses geolocation technology to allow customers to place orders ahead of time, and more local restaurants and chains are following suit.

 Location Data “Cocktail” — Providing the “Smart” Customer Experience

 A Blue Nile Research report from 2015 found that upwards of 70 percent of B2C and 76 percent B2B buyers use three or more research channels before making a purchase.
 This type of information, combined with location data, is a powerful cocktail in providing a smarter customer experience, from pre- to post-purchase.
 In the same Forbes article mentioned above, Jones identifies trending cross-channel attribution, which combines several machine learning and location-based tactics, to help retailers create a 360-degree view of the buyer’s journey.
 Jones gives some great examples as to how retailers and service providers can use this information, including United Airlines’ efforts at helping consumers navigate airports with beacon technology, an application that also boosts brand awareness for cooperating vendors in the airport ecosystem.